murphye/cheap-gke-cluster/README.md

 # How to Run a GKE Cluster on the Cheap (As Low as $25 Per Month)

-It is possible to run a 3 node, 6 core, GKE cluster at over a 80% discount, as low as $25 per month.
+It is possible to run a 3 node, 6 core, GKE cluster for as low as $25 per month.
 In this Git repository, you can use Terraform to deploy a GKE cluster with all of the cost savings maneuvers in place to get you up and running with GKE on the cheap!

 **Warning: Google Cloud only gives you 1 free GKE control plane.
 If you run more than 1 GKE cluster, you will incur $74.40 per month for each control plane no matter what!**